raxvan/precompiler/docs/main.md

 2. `#error \w __ID__`

 ### include
-Loads a file content to the top of the stack of tokens to be processed
+Loads a file content to the top of the stack of tokens to be processed.

 Syntax:
 1. `#include \w __PATH__`
 2. `#include \w __ID__`

 ### inline-include
-Loads the file directly into the output, without processing it
+Loads the file directly into the output, without processing it.

 Syntax:
 1. `#inline-include \w __PATH__`
 2. `#inline-include \w __ID__`

 ### inline
-Outputs content without processing it
+Outputs content without processing it.

 Syntax:
 1. `#inline \w __STR__` will output the unboxed string